bcydc/daydream/README.md

 npm run dev
 ```

-All commits pushed to `main` are deployed to Cloudflare Pages.
+All commits pushed to `main` are automatically deployed to Cloudflare Pages.